desoladuminu/Lita_Capstone_Project-Documentation/README.md

   # Key Analysis and findings

-  # Sales Analysis
+  # Sales Data Analysis

-  - Total sales by products category:Identified the top-selling products to optimize inventory and marketing efforts.
+  - Total sales by products category: Identified the top-selling products to optimize inventory and marketing efforts.
-  - Regional Performance:Analyzed sales distribution across regions, highlighting high-performing areas.
+  - Regional Performance: Analyzed sales distribution across regions, highlighting high-performing areas.
-  - Monthly Sales Trends: Visualized sa;les trends to determine peak and low performing months.
+  - Monthly Sales Trends: Visualized sales trends to determine peak and low performing months.
   - Top Customers by Purchase Amount: Identified key customers contributing most to revenue.

   # Customer Segementation and Subscription Analysis

-  - Subscription Type Popularity:Analyed the distribution of customers across different subscription types.
+  - Subscription Type Popularity: Analyed the distribution of customers across different subscription types.
-  - Cancellations by Region and Type:Explored where and why customers cancel subscriptions.
+  - Cancellations by Region and Type: Explored where and why customers canceled subscriptions.
-  - Subscription Trends:Examined trends in new subscription and tracked average subscription durations to guage customer retention.
+  - Subscription Trends: Examined trends in new subscription and tracked average subscription durations to guage customer retention.

   # Power BI Dashboard

   The final deliverable is a power BI dashboard that combines insights from sales and customer data.
-This dashboard is divided into sections.
+This dashboard is divided into four sections.

-   1. Sales Overview:Provides total revenue, to[p produts, and sales by region.
+   1. Sales Overview:Provides total revenue, top produts, and sales by region.
-   2. Customer Segementation:Visualizes customer distribution by subscription type and region
+   2. Customer Segementation: Visualizes customer distribution by subscription type and region.
    3. Subscription Trends:Tracks monthly subscriptions,cancellations and trends in customer behaviour.
-   4. Interactive Slicers: Allows flitering by subscription type, region, and date range for an in depth, user-driven analysis.
+   4. Interactive Slicers: Allows flitering by subscription type, region, and date range for an indepth, user-driven analysis.

    # Conclusion

   This Capstone project provided valuable insights into sales performance, customer segementation, and subscription trends.
-By identifying key customer segements  and analyzing cancellation patterns, the project offers actionable recommendations to im prove customer retention and optimize sales strategies.
+By identifying key customer segements  and analyzing cancellation patterns, the project offers actionable recommendations to improve customer retention and optimize sales strategies.